- Corporate Security

 Governance, Risk and Compliance

-Late last year, we conducted a survey where we asked professionals in the financial sector about what they identify as the top risks that will impact their organizations.
+In the late 2018, we conducted a survey where we asked professionals in the financial sector about what they identify as the top financial institutions risks that will impact their organizations.
 While the answers varied widely in scope depending on the industry of the specific respondent, there were a few common responses that we continued to come across.
-Below are the top 12 risks that financial institutions should be aware of as identified by risk managers.
+Below are the top 12 financial institutions risks should be aware of as identified by risk managers.

 One of the most commonly cited fears was damage to their company’s reputation.
 This is not surprising, as reputation is a vital ingredient to business success, whether in regards to customer trust or employee loyalty.
 Companies that inspire employees and customers alike find great success today, as was the case with the Massachusetts-based supermarket chain Market Basket, which has continued to flourish following mass protests in 2014 involving the ousting of a beloved CEO.